Cash as an asset class

 But remember that if you want to move your Isa to a higher interest product, apply to transfer it rather than taking out the money and reinvesting it yourself.
 This is because if you withdraw your money and then reinvest it during the same tax year, you'll be using up all or part of your tax free allowance for that tax year.

-Action point: Best Rate cash Isas - check out the latest rates on tax-free savings accounts
+Which?
+Money Compare tables: Best Rate cash Isas - check out the latest rates on tax-free savings accounts

 Once you have used up your cash Isa allowance, you can also place your money in a taxable savings account.
 In choosing one, you need to look carefully at its features as well as the interest rate it pays.